-Provide a biaxial geogrid structure with a dimensionally stable, and able to retain its geometry under construction stresses.
+Provide a biaxial geogrid structure that is dimensionally stable and able to retain its geometry under construction stresses.
 Use material that is inert to commonly encountered chemicals and meets requirements of Table 858-03.
 Values in Table 858-03 represent minimum average roll values.